Overture ・ Being ・ Order ・ Choice ・ Regard ・ Field Guide

 A constitution declares all people equal (inherent)

-What You’ll Find in Each Part
+What’s in Each Part

-Part 1 — Inherent Dignity examines the foundation: the idea that human worth precedes all law and government.
-It’s powerful and universal—but often too abstract to protect anyone in practice.
+The foundation: human worth precedes all law.
+Powerful and universal—but often too abstract to protect anyone in practice.

-Part 2 — Substantive Dignity shows how governments claim authority to define what dignified life looks like.
-It can protect against degradation—but easily becomes the state controlling you “for your own good.”
+How governments claim authority to define what dignified life looks like.
+Can protect against degradation—or become the state controlling you “for your own good.”

-Part 3 — Autonomic Dignity explores freedom as dignity’s core: your right to make your own choices about your body, beliefs, and life.
-It’s liberating—but without connection to others, freedom can become abandonment.
+Freedom as dignity’s core: your right to make choices about your body, beliefs, and life.
+Liberating—but without connection to others, freedom can become abandonment.

-Part 5 — Dignity in Practice gives you the tools to recognize indignity in action—the patterns, phrases, and policies that violate dignity even when no one’s using the word.
-It shows you how to name what’s wrong and demand what’s needed.
+Tools to recognize indignity in action—the patterns, phrases, and policies that violate dignity even when no one’s using the word.
+How to name what’s wrong and demand what’s needed.

-This series engages with real constitutional law, court cases, and scholarly debate—but it’s written for everyone.
-The goal is to help you recognize dignity when you see it—and to understand what the Covenant does differently.
+This series engages real constitutional law, court cases, and scholarly debate.
+But it’s written for everyone.

 Let’s begin.